 - Open any of the three training scenarios in Unity

-- In the command prompt activate the Python environment with mlagents and the other required packages
+- If using a Python virtual environment (recommended), activate the environment that has mlagents and the other required packages installed

 - In the command prompt write